Miguel Ángel Feeney: Election

 In 2009, Feeney returned to the electoral arena, this time seeking a seat in the Chamber of Deputies on UN's electoral list.
 However, due to the party's pact with Popular Consensus (CP), two of the latter's partisans were granted preferential positions, pushing Feeney down to the third slot on the alliance's parliamentary list.
 UN-CP's poor performance in Santa Cruz—attaining just four percent of the vote—garnered it only one deputy, precluding Feeney from entering the legislature.

 Five years later, Feeney once again contested a seat in the Chamber of Deputies, this time as part of the Democratic Unity (UD) alliance, formed between UN and the Social Democratic Movement (MDS).
-Although the latter's larger presence in Santa Cruz gave it greater sway over the alliance's parliamentary list in that department, Feeney managed to be included, garnering him a seat in the low chamber.
+Although the latter's larger presence in Santa Cruz gave it greater sway over the alliance's parliamentary list in that department, Feeney managed to be included, garnering him a seat in the lower chamber.